-This homemade elderberry syrup is perfect for flu and cough season!
+This Homemade Elderberry Syrup is perfect for flu and cough season!
 It has become a staple in my house.
 The cinnamon sticks combined with the pure maple syrup and dried elderberries not only makes this syrup smell delicious but it tastes delicious too!
 In my house we use this homemade cough syrup as a home remedy when flu season is upon us.
 This homemade simple syrup can also be made to make a healthy cocktail or mocktail!

 Elderberry syrup is a natural home remedy I have been using for years.
-In college I babysat for a family who was into homeopathics and used this when their kids got sick with colds.
+In college I babysat for a family who was into homeopathic and used this when their kids got sick with colds.
 I was blown away with how well it worked and how good it tasted!

 - Dried elderberries-I got mine from a natural foods store near me but you can also get them on amazon HERE.
 They expire fast, so make sure they are within the date!